iPhone 17 Pro vs iPhone 16 Pro: Is it worth the upgrade?

 Apple iPhone 16 Pro

-The iPhone 16 Pro is made from titanium, so on paper, it could be more durable than the iPhone 17 Pro.
-It’s also cheaper, because it’s a year old, and comes in a 128GB storage size.
-While it lacks three 48MP cameras on the rear, you have two, and one 12MP telephoto lens.
+Now discontinued, the iPhone 16 Pro is made from titanium, so on paper, it might actually be more durable than the newer iPhone 17 Pro.
+It also started at a cheaper price and comes in a 128GB storage size.
+While it lacks three 48MP cameras on the rear, you have two, and a 12MP telephoto lens.

 iPhone 17 Pro vs iPhone 16 Pro: Design